taylorjohn/rust/dijkstra-md.md

 - Solving puzzles and games with weighted state transitions
 - Robotics for path planning

+## Time Complexity

+The time complexity of Dijkstra's algorithm with a binary heap is O((V + E) log V), where V is the number of vertices and E is the number of edges in the graph.

+## Space Complexity

+The space complexity is O(V), where V is the number of vertices.

+## Advantages and Disadvantages

+Advantages:
-The main advantage of Dijkstra's algorithm is its ability to find the shortest path in a weighted graph efficiently.
-However, it doesn't work with negative edge weights, for which the Bellman-Ford algorithm can be used instead.
+- Finds the shortest path in a weighted graph
+- Efficient for sparse graphs

+Disadvantages:
+- Doesn't work with negative edge weights
+- Can be slower for dense graphs compared to the Floyd-Warshall algorithm

+## Variations

+1. Bidirectional Dijkstra: Runs two simultaneous searches, one from the start and one from the goal.
+2. A* Search: An extension of Dijkstra's algorithm that uses heuristics to guide the search.
+3. Dijkstra with Priority Queue: Uses a priority queue instead of a binary heap for better performance in some cases.

+Dijkstra's algorithm is a fundamental graph algorithm and serves as a basis for many other path-finding algorithms.